Pittsburgh Public Schools

-Pittsburgh Public Schools is the public school district serving the city of Pittsburgh, Pennsylvania and adjacent Mount Oliver, Pennsylvania.
+Pittsburgh Public Schools is the public school district serving the city of Pittsburgh and adjacent Mount Oliver, Pennsylvania.
 As of the 2021–2022 school year, the district operates 54 schools with 4,192 employees (2,070 teachers) and 20,350 students, and has a budget of $668.3 million.
-According to the district's 2021 budget, based on the 2010 U.S. Census, the combined land area served is 55.3 sqmi, with a population of 309,359.
+The budget per student for the 2018-19 school year averaging to approximately $22,961.
+According to the district's 2021 budget, based on the 2010 U.S. census, the combined land area served is 55.3 sqmi, with a population of 309,359.

 History

 The formation of Pittsburgh's public schools in 1835 was due to the passing of the Pennsylvania Free Public School Act of 1834.
 This act provided government aid for establishing a city school system, which included the creation of four self-governed wards.
 Twenty years later, the wards were disbanded, and the Central Board of Education was founded.
 This board would govern the entire school district, which would consist of nine wards or sub- districts.
 The first city superintendent of schools was elected in 1868.
 In 1911, the School Code of the Commonwealth of Pennsylvania modified the existing system to include a Board of Public education that would oversee sixty-one sub-districts and two central boards.
 The Public School Code (Title 22) of 1949 further regulated the provisions and establishment of Pennsylvania state schools.

 As stated in numerous district annual budgets, including 2021, "Although public education in Pittsburgh dates back to 1835, the consolidated District was founded in November 1911, as a result of an educational reform movement that combined the former 'ward' schools into one system with standardized educational and business policies.
 Initially the district was governed by an appointed Board of 15 members, but since 1976 has been governed by a nine-member Board elected by districts of relatively equal populations."